open-sauced/intro/README.md

 ---

 We hope you find this course informative and useful!
-If you have any questions or feedback, please don't hesitate to open an issue or reach out to us in the OpenSauced Discord community.
+If you have any questions or feedback, please don't hesitate to open an issue or reach out to us in the [OpenSauced community Discord](https://discord.com/invite/U2peSNf23P).

 Happy learning and contributing!